SarahYassine/Face-Mask-Detection-using-DeepLearning/README.md

 # Face-Mask-Detection-using-DeepLearning
-This project is to build a detector for face mask using deep learning
+Introductury project in Computer Vision using OpenCV for face detection